Insights

 Over the last four years Canada has chosen to pursue appeals in an attempt to deny recognition of the Nuu-chah-nulth’s Aboriginal rights.
 The BCCA’s reconsideration decision will now require Canada to negotiate with the Nuu-chah-nulth an accommodation of their Aboriginal rights to fish and sell fish, as Justice Garson directed in 2009.

 This case summary provides our general comments on the case discussed and should not be relied on as legal advice.
-If you have any questions about this case or any similar issue, please contact us.
+If you have any questions about this case or any similar issue, please contact any of our lawyers.